-8.1 Submitted work for a higher degree of the University must be submitted in the form specified by the University Codes of Practice and subject to Ordinance XXXIX.
-Each candidate must certify in writing the extent to which the submission is his/her own work and in each case in which there has been co-operative effort the nature and extent of that effort must be fully specified.

-8.2 The candidate must certify that neither the submission nor the original work contained therein has been submitted for an award of this or any other degree awarding body, accept in accordance with an agreement between universities.

-8.3 Any submission subsequently published must include a statement that it has been submitted for a higher degree of the University.

-8.4 Three copies of the thesis bound in temporary format must initially be submitted for examination.
-On successful completion of all examination requirements including any necessary corrections, candidates should deposit a copy of their final PhD thesis in electronic format and two copies of their thesis, printed and bound in permanent format, with the Research Student Office, together with a signed Thesis Deposit Agreement and other relevant documents.

-8.5 The University reserves the right to determine the access classification of a submission which will normally be "open".
+- 8.1 Submitted work for a higher degree of the University must be submitted in the form specified by the University Codes of Practice and subject to Ordinance XXXIX.
+Each candidate must certify in writing the extent to which the submission is his/her own work and in each case in which there has been co-operative effort the nature and extent of that effort must be fully specified. - 8.2 The candidate must certify that neither the submission nor the original work contained therein has been submitted for an award of this or any other degree awarding body, accept in accordance with an agreement between universities. - 8.3 Any submission subsequently published must include a statement that it has been submitted for a higher degree of the University. - 8.4 Three copies of the thesis bound in temporary format must initially be submitted for examination.
+On successful completion of all examination requirements including any necessary corrections, candidates should deposit a copy of their final PhD thesis in electronic format and two copies of their thesis, printed and bound in permanent format, with the Research Student Office, together with a signed Thesis Deposit Agreement and other relevant documents. - 8.5 The University reserves the right to determine the access classification of a submission which will normally be "open".
 If access is restricted for any reason a moratorium period will be specified on the Access Conditions Form bound into the front of each copy.

-9. Language of Theses

-Students registered for a MPhil or PhD in a Department responsible for the teaching of foreign languages may, with the approval of the Head of Department, submit their work in English or in one of the languages taught in the Department.
-Full-time MPhil students who intend to submit their work at the end of the first year following initial registration and who wish to submit their work in a language other than English, must request the Head of Department's approval of the proposed choice of language not more than six months after initial registration.
-The Head of Department will approve or reject the request in writing normally within one month of its receipt.
-All other students registered for a higher degree by research wishing to submit their work in a language other than English must request permission to do so when submitting their 10,000-word report (in the case of full-time students) or 5,000-word report (in the case of part-time students) at the end of their first year of registration.
-The Head of Department will approve or refuse such a request in writing after consulting with the Associate Dean (Research).
-When such a request has been approved, the work must normally be submitted in the language concerned.
-Only in exceptional circumstances, and with the written approval of the Head of Department, may a change be made.
-When the work is submitted in a language other than English and a viva-voce examination is held, the viva-voce examination may be conducted in that language or in English.
-The language in which the viva-voce is to be held will be specified in writing when the External Examiner is appointed, and the student will be notified accordingly.

-10. Examination Arrangements
+9. Examination Arrangements

-10.1 When a person eligible under paragraph 5 has notified his/her intention to submit a thesis, the Associate Dean Research shall appoint Examiners on the recommendation of the student's Supervisor and Head of Department.
+- 9.1 When a person eligible under paragraph 5 has notified his/her intention to submit a thesis, the Dean of the Graduate School shall appoint Examiners on the recommendation of the student's Supervisor and Associate Dean (Research) of the School.
 For the degree of Master of Philosophy or the degree of Doctor of Philosophy not fewer than two Examiners shall be appointed of whom at least one shall be an External Examiner who has had no supervisory relationship with the candidate.
 A candidate's Supervisor may not act as his/her Internal Examiner.
-A Supervisor may attend the viva voce examination as an Observer unless the student objects.

-10.2 When a person under paragraph 6 or paragraph 7 has been given permission to submit for a degree of Master of Philosophy or the degree of Doctor of Philosophy the Associate Dean Research shall appoint two External Examiners and a member of Senate as an Observer.
+A Supervisor may attend the viva voce examination as an Observer unless the student objects. - 9.2 When a person under paragraph 6 or paragraph 7 has been given permission to submit for a degree of Master of Philosophy or the degree of Doctor of Philosophy the Dean of the Graduate School on the recommendation of the Associate Dean (Research) of the School shall appoint two External Examiners and a member of Senate as an Observer.

-11.Examination
+10. Examination

-11.1 For a research degree the basis of the assessment shall be submitted work (except as provided for in paragraphs 6 and 7) in conjunction with an oral examination.

-11.2 Attendance at an oral examination by the candidate for a higher degree may be waived only by the Vice-Chancellor on the recommendation of the Associate Dean (Research) with the advice of the candidate's Supervisor.
+- 10.1 For a research degree the basis of the assessment shall be submitted work (except as provided for in paragraphs 6 and 7) in conjunction with an oral examination. - 10.2 Attendance at an oral examination by the candidate for a higher degree may be waived only by the Dean of the Graduate School with the advice of the candidate's Supervisor.
 In the case where attendance at the oral examination is waived a second or third External Examiner shall be appointed as considered appropriate.

-12. Recommendations of Examiners
+11. Recommendations of Examiners

-12.1 The decision of the Examiners shall be one of the following:

-- Pass (with or without corrections required)
+- 11.1 The decision of the Examiners shall be one of the following: - Pass (with or without corrections required) - Refer - Fail

-- Refer

-- Fail